 First things first, make your lye solution.
 It will need time to cool--but don't worry, there's plenty to do.

 Weigh out all of your soap making oils and get them ready to go.
 Then get your mold ready.
-You can make this type of soap in nearly any kind of mold, but for this batch, I'm using a Plexiglas log mold as they carry at The Soap Hutch.
-I have made hundreds of batches of soap in this mold.
-I love it!
+You can make this type of soap in nearly any kind of mold, but for this batch, we used a Plexiglas log mold from The Soap Hutch.
 This mold makes 3.5 inch wide bars of soap in a log 18 inches long.
-I formulate my batch to come out to be 2.5 inches deep...so I get about 18 4-oz. bars out of one log.
+This batch is formulated to come out to be 2.5 inches deep so you'll get about 18 4-oz. bars out of one log.
 Line the mold with freezer paper or several layers of wax paper and prop up one side so that it's set at an angle.

 Next, mix your oxides with a little oil.
-This will help them mix into the soap better.
-I'm putting 1/4 tsp. of oxide in 6 tbs. of oil.
+This will help them mix better into the soap.
+We're putting 1/4 tsp. of oxide in 6 tbs. of oil.
 Just take the oil out of your already measured out liquid oils.Continue to 3 of 10 below.

 03 of 10

-With a complicated, multi-step batch of soap like this one, it's very important to get everything organized, measured, and ready to go before you start mixing the soap.
+With a complicated, multi-step batch of soap like this one, it's important to get everything organized, measured, and ready to go before you start mixing the soap.
 Once you've started mixing, things are going to go fast and you don't want to miss a step or make a mistake.

 What you see here is two rows of cups--one for each layer--one with color, the next with the essential oil and the third with the additive.

-Once everything is ready to go, and your lye and oils are both at about 100 degrees, let's get mixing!Continue to 4 of 10 below.
+Once everything is ready to go, and your lye and oils are both at about 100 degrees, start mixing.Continue to 4 of 10 below.

 04 of 10

 Slowly add the lye water to the batch and stir.
 Give it a couple of light blasts with the stick blender.
-However, all we want right now is for the soap and lye to be just barely mixed together - we're not looking for trace just yet!Continue to 5 of 10 below.
+However, all we want right now is for the soap and lye to be just barely mixed together--you're not looking for trace just yet.Continue to 5 of 10 below.

 05 of 10